White Mountain Peak mountain guide

 Back in June of 1975 I spent a week doing research on the effects of hypoxia on night vision at the summit laboratory.
 Being able to see the sunrise and sunset from the summit was an unforgettable experience!
 And to experience shortening and the lengthening of the mountain shadows and to experience the progress the day was a rare experience to be able to contemplate.
 I do not recommend spending the night at the summit in the open!
 The winds can be very strong and there is no protection from the elements.
 Winds can be unpredictable!

-Click here to read 1 more climbing note for White Mountain Peak or submit your own
+Click here to read 2 more climbing notes for White Mountain Peak or submit your own

 Select White Mountain Peak Location Map Detail:

 Use this relief map to navigate to mountain peaks in the area of White Mountain Peak.

 10 other mountain peaks closest to White Mountain Peak: